Research for innovation and change

 The Andrews Institute strives to provide an environment for innovation and change in mathematics and science education through research and teaching by TCU faculty and students.
 Our aim is to:

-- focus on mathematics and science undergraduate education courses,
+- focus on mathematics and science undergraduate and graduate education courses,

 - and provide professional development opportunities.